 Geographic Restrictions

-The laws of the State of Florida, USA govern these Terms of Use and use of the Website except where local law requires the laws of your place of residence must apply.
+The laws of the State of Florida (should this be Wyoming?), USA govern these Terms of Use and use of the Website except where local law requires the laws of your place of residence must apply.
 Access to the Website may not be legal by certain persons or in certain countries.
 If You access the Website from outside the United States, You do so on your own initiative and at your own risk.
 In such circumstances, you are responsible for compliance with local laws, with the understanding that laws applicable in a foreign location may not be applicable to the Website.

 Zinrai does not offer products or services for purchase to residents from the following: [Afghanistan, Belarus, Burma, Chad, China, Cote D’Ivoire, Cuba, Democratic Republic of the Congo, Equatorial Guinea, India, Iraq, Lebanon, Liberia, North Korea, Rwanda, Sudan, Syria, Zimbabwe, or the Crimea region of Ukraine.]

 Disclaimer of Warranties